Home|Nintex Blog|5 long-term workflow automation benefits

 Workflow automation is already solving this problem.

 Workflow automation can also result in cost savings through team size reduction or the reallocation of team members to other projects.
-Many organizations find that after implementing workflow automation, they are able to terminate contract labor, which reduces overall operational costs and improves company profitability.
+Many organizations find that after implementing workflow automation, they can terminate contract labor, which reduces overall operational costs and improves company profitability.

 Most employees pursue and remain at jobs that empower them to do work that matters to them.
 Creating calendar events and managing long email chains is not the kind of work engineers want to spend time on, for example.
-Workflow automation lets employees spend time on work they like, and that means more motivation and higher productivity.
+Workflow automation frees employees up to work on tasks they like, and that means higher levels of motivation and greater productivity.

-Long-term, with always escalating business costs, shaving cost from operations wherever possible ensures longer term market competitiveness and company longevity.
+Long term, as business costs continue to escalate, shaving expenses from operations wherever possible ensures market competitiveness and company longevity.

 At first, workflow automation can seem daunting.
-But as you learn the software and get more comfortable with it, more possibilities come to mind across the organization.
+But as you learn the software and get more comfortable with it, further possibilities will become evident across the organization.

-Many Nintex customers say that once they begin building workflows, they can’t stop as they realize all the processes they can automate in each department.
-Each department has different needs, but all can benefit from workflow automation.
+Many Nintex customers say that once they begin building workflows, they can’t stop, as they become aware of how many processes they can automate in each department.
+Each team has different needs, but all can benefit from workflow automation.

 Legal could automate sales contracts, finance could automate PTO requests and HR could automate employee onboarding.
 There are dozens of potential workflows in each and every department of an organization.

 Once a simple workflow is created, more can be added on as needed.
 Workflow automation also becomes easier to learn the longer you use it.
-Over time, it becomes easier to automate repetitive work and reap all the long-term benefits this blog describes.
+Over time, it becomes even simpler to automate repetitive work and reap all five of these long-term benefits.

 Fixing problems becomes easier, too.

 Previously, if you had a software issue, you would contact IT.
-If they happen to be busy, then your solution would get delayed.
-With workflow automation, you build the system so you understand how it works and what to change.
+If they happen to be busy, then your solution was delayed.
+With workflow automation you build the system, so you understand how it works and what to change.

-This translates to employees who understand the programs they use and are empowered to fix and improve them, all without depending on IT.
+This translates to employees who understand the programs they use and are empowered to fix and improve them, all without waiting for IT.

 Now that workflow automation is part of day-to-day business practices, it’s here to stay.

-Both now and over the long-term, workflow automation reduces errors and risk, saves time and cost, and is easy to scale across the organization.
+Both today and over the long term, workflow automation reduces errors and risk, saves time and cost, and is easy to scale across the organization.
 Every business strives for these results, and workflow automation provides them.
-A successful company needs to focus on the short-term but plan for the long-term.
+A successful company needs to focus on the short term, but plan for the long term.
 And the value a company gains with workflow automation is immediate and only improves over time.

 Your company is in it for the long haul, and workflow automation is, too.

-Nintex Automation Cloud is Nintex’s workflow automation solution, delivering easy-to-use, powerful software to automate and orchestrate all your business processes for lower costs, faster operations, and happier customers and employees.
-With Nintex Automation Cloud you can build advanced workflows in minutes that progress tasks and talk with enterprise systems–with clicks, not code.
+Nintex Automation Cloud is a workflow automation solution, delivering easy-to-use, powerful software to automate and orchestrate all your business processes for lower costs, faster operations, and happier customers and employees.
+With Automation Cloud you can build advanced workflows in minutes to progress tasks and talk with enterprise systems, using clicks, not code.

 Request a demo of Nintex Automation Cloud and see how workflow automation can help you!